 If you are hurt by a careless doctor, a negligent product, or a reckless driver, you should be able to make a civil claim to be compensated for damages with the help of an experienced personal injury attorney.

 However, proposed tort reform laws could soon make it more difficult for victims to get full and fair compensation for losses.
-Republicans have long been in favor of tort reform, and the Washington Post is reporting about several proposed bills would fundamentally change the civil justice system.
+Republicans have long been in favor of tort reform, and the Washington Post is reporting about several proposed bills that would fundamentally change the civil justice system.

-Finding the right lawyer will be key for victims, so be sure to look for an attorney who is closely following the tort reform process and who can help you if someone harms you.
+Finding the right lawyer will be key for victims, so be sure to look for an attorney who is closely following the tort reform process and who can help if someone harms you.

 Washington Post reported on a number of different bills which could make it more difficult for consumers to get justice using the court system.

 One of the most problematic bills, HR 1215, would require federal judges to impose sanctions on attorneys if those lawyers brought cases on behalf of clients which were found to be frivolous.
-While this sounds good in theory, Center for Justice and Democracy indicates something similar was tried in the past but was rescinded due to the adverse impact of the regulation.
+While this sounds good in theory, Center for Justice and Democracy indicates that something similar was tried in the past but was rescinded due to the adverse impact of the regulation.
 The effect of sanctioning attorneys for bringing client cases was to chill the filing of legitimate and meritorious civil rights claims.
 The sanctions also resulted in fewer claims under environmental protection laws and employee protection laws, among other important consumer protections.